pocketzworld/creator-docs/pages/learn/studio/create/scripting/script-types/module.md

 # Module Scripts

 Module scripts contain reusable functions and variables that can be shared across multiple scripts.
-They serve as a library of common code snippets that can be imported and used in other scripts, enhancing code modularity and reusability.
+They are singleton instances, meaning that the same instance is shared across all scripts that import it.
+This makes module scripts ideal for managing shared state and creating centralized logic in your game.

 > Note: `module` scripts, like `client/server` scripts run on both the `client` and `server`.
 > This will allow use of client/server functions: `ClientAwake()`,`ServerAwake()`, etc.